-This drives employers crazy.
+This one drives employers crazy.
 Most employers have more applicants than they need or want.
-If you aren't demonstrably interested in them, they certainly aren't interested in hiring you.
+If you aren't demonstrably interested in them and the job, they certainly aren't interested in hiring you.

-Ask intelligent questions that indicate you have done some research, but don't ask a question that could be answered in 30 seconds with a Google search or a peek at their website's homepage.
+Ask intelligent questions that indicate you have done some research, but do NOT ask a question that could be answered in 30 seconds with a Google search or a peek at their website's homepage.

 Obvious lack of preparation is an opportunity crusher.
 And, lack of preparation usually becomes obvious quickly.

 Be prepared!
 Preparation will help you demonstrate your interest in them and the job.
 You will also perform better in the interview when you are prepared.

 Read The Winning Difference: Pre-Interview Preparation for more tips.